Berenddeperend/blog/src/blog/thunder-road.md

 {% image "board-games/thunder-road-1.jpg" %}
 {% image "board-games/thunder-road-2.jpg" %}

 Super nice!
 I was dying to try out this game and it didn't disappoint.
-I've only played one game but here are my thoughts so far:

 - Once you've learned the rules, it's a very simple game.
 Just roll the dice and assign the value as movement to your cars.
 - Embrace the chaos, baby!
 You can make some informed decisions, but in the end the dice decide your fate.